May 2022 We have now resumed this service

-The results of August's Friends and Family Test are here.
+The results of February's Friends and Family Test are here.
 The comments are here.

 What is the Friends and Family Test?